When is a Building Permit Required?

 Reference Guide #B.3

-Department of State Regulations (19 NYCRR 444) which implement the Uniform Code state that "Building permits shall be required for any work (emphasis added) which must conform to the Uniform Code."
+Department of State Regulations (19 NYCRR Chapter 32 Part 1203.3) which implement the Uniform Code state that "Building permits shall be required for work which must conform to the Uniform Code."
 Building permits are valid for construction projects started within two years of the date of issuance of the building permit.
-Projects started after the building permit has expired will require a new buiilding permit.
+Projects started after the building permit has expired will require a new building permit.

 Since all capital construction must conform to applicable provisions of the Uniform Code, this seems to imply that any capital construction project, no matter how small, would require a building permit.
-However, because of various exceptions in 19 NYCRR 444.3, this is not the case.
+However, because of various exceptions in 19 NYCRR Chapter 32 Part 1203.3, this is not the case.

 $10,000 SED threshold: